remult/remult/docs/guide/setup-angular.md

 ## todo
 [] finish release of remult after jwt changes introduced in v2.2.1

+[V] don't forget to add .env to the .gitignore

 [V] Reconsider the Context Injection to use angular http client instead of nothing is it does right now. maybe even consider creating an AppContext and do something with it~~